-Harrington’s Senior Leadership Team, composed of senior executives in the Harrington HealthCare system, meets weekly with President and Chief Executive Officer Ed Moore to set policy, make executive decisions and develop short-term and long-term strategy for the organization.
+Our Senior Leadership Team, composed of senior executives in the Harrington HealthCare System, meets regularly with President and Chief Executive Officer Ed Moore to set policy, make executive decisions and develop short-term and long-term strategy for the organization.

 - Edward Moore, President and CEO